kach/nearley/how-to-grammar-good.md

 ### Don't shy away from left recursion

-You were a good little student and you payed attention to your professors when they told you never to write grammars like:
+You were a good little student and you paid attention to your professors when they told you never to write grammars like:

     a -> a "something"